LolnetModPack/GunsPVPModPack/README.md

 ![blah blah](http://i.imgur.com/IrD3LbF.jpg)

-# Welcome to the Lolnet Adventure Pack Github!
+# Welcome to the Lolnet GunsPVP Pack Github!

 ## What is the Lolnet Adventure Pack?